Updated 16 April 2026

 4. Immediate Effect Resignation Letter

-Sometimes two weeks is not possible: a family emergency, a health crisis, a hostile work environment, or a new employer that needs you to start immediately.
-Resigning without notice is legal in at-will employment states (49 out of 50, with Montana being the exception for employees past the probationary period).
-However, it does carry professional risk.
-About 65% of employers flag "no notice" resignations in their systems, which can affect rehire eligibility and reference checks.
+Sometimes two weeks is not possible: a family emergency, a health crisis, a hostile work environment, or a new employer that needs you immediately.
+Resigning without notice is legal in at-will states (49 out of 50, with Montana being the exception).
+However, about 65% of employers flag "no notice" resignations in their systems, which can affect rehire eligibility.

 Dear [Manager Name],